-The stir-fry.
-An easy weeknight staple.
-And super easy to make low-FODMAP!
+The stir-fry is a simple weeknight dinner staple and super easy to make low FODMAP!
 Who doesn’t love a low FODMAPs stir-fry?

 For many of us, the stir-fry is that easy throw together meal that’s healthy and satisfying.
-Being low-FODMAP doesn’t mean this has to change.
+Being low FODMAP doesn’t mean this has to change.
 The stir-fry is super easy to adapt to your low FODMAP diet, with a little extra thought.
-If you have never cooked a stir-fry before – now might be the time to try!

 Choose a low FODMAP carbohydrate